unicalabs/agrippa/readme.md

 ## PHPasswordPusher (v2)

-Parallel development for v2 of PHPasswordPusher. **This is a very broken development branch.
-DO NOT USE.**
+Parallel development for v2 of PHPasswordPusher. **This is a very broken development branch.**

+**DO NOT USE.**

+### Requirements
+* Apache or Nginx
+* PHP >= 5.5.9
+* OpenSSL PHP Extension
+* PDO PHP Extension
+* Mbstring PHP Extension
+* Tokenizer PHP Extension

+### Setup

+1. Clone this repository to your location of choice: `git clone git@github.com:bemosior/PHPasswordPusher.git`.
+2. Create the database: `touch PHPasswordPusher/storage/database.sqlite`
+3. Configure Apache or Nginx to serve `PHPasswordPusher/public`.
+Use the [Laravel documentation](http://laravel.com/docs/5.1#installation) for guidance, or do some googling until we fix up this documentation.

+### Development

 Documentation for the framework (Laravel 5.1) can be found on the [Laravel website](http://laravel.com/docs).
 To get a development environment up and running, see the [Laravel Homestead documentation](http://laravel.com/docs/5.1/homestead).
 You can reference the following example Homestead configuration, if it helps: